geotools/geotools/docs/user/tutorial/feature/csv2shp.rst

 in with GeoTools jars and all their dependencies.
 For those using maven we will start off each section with the dependencies required.

-This workbook features a new “code first” approach – we have made every effort to make these examples both visual and code centered.
+This workbook features a new "code first" approach.
+We have made every effort to make these examples both visual and code centered.
 We have included some background materials explaining the concepts and ideas in case you are interested.

-This workbook is part of the FOSS4G 2010 conference proceedings.
+This workbook is featured as part of OSDC2011, FOSS4G 2010 and FOSS4G 2009 conferences.

 About Your Instructors

 * Jody Garnett is the lead architect for the uDig project; and on the steering committee for GeoTools; GeoServer and uDig.
-Taking the role of geospatial consultant a bit too literally Jody has presented workshops and training courses in every continent (except Antarctica).
+Taking the role of geospatial consultant a bit too literally Jody has presented workshops and training courses on every continent (except Antarctica).
   Jody Garnett is an employee of LISAsoft.

 * Michael Bedward is a researcher with the NSW Department of Environment and Climate Change